clockworksspheres/wNp/src/docs/osNotes/windowsNotes/chocolateyAsUser.md

 (AI generated, from search.brave.com)

-Yes, you can run Chocolatey as a non-administrator user, but it requires specific configuration to allow this functionality safely and securely.
+Yes, you can run Chocolatey as a non-administrator user, but it requires specific configuration to allow this functionality safely and securely.[[chocolateyAsUser]]

 For non-admin users to install software via Chocolatey without elevated privileges, the Chocolatey Agent Service must be installed and configured.
 This service runs under a local administrator account (by default, `ChocolateyLocalAdmin`) and handles package installations on behalf of non-admin users.
 To enable this, you can install the Chocolatey Agent and configure it with the following commands: